Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'stop' and the resource 'port-forward process'.
-This distinguishes it from sibling 'port_forward' which would start a process.
+The description clearly states the verb 'stop' and the resource 'port-forward process', distinguishing it from sibling tools like 'port_forward' which presumably starts the process.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.